ted-ncg/labs/14-call-remote-api.md

    > ```

-1. Create a JavaBean `ConvertedCurrency` that represents the returned JSON called `ConvertedCurrency`.
+1. Create a JavaBean (DTO) `ConvertedCurrency` that represents the returned JSON called `ConvertedCurrency`.
-   The *properties* for your JavaBean must *match* the JSON names, i.e., it will have 2 properties for the currency and the converted result.
+   The *properties* for your DTO must *match* the JSON names, i.e., it will have 2 properties for the currency and the converted result.

    * The JSON returned from this API looks like this: